Note: The Social Security earnings limit changes each year. This article is written with 2018 numbers.

 Scenario Two: Retiring Mid-Year, The Year You Reach Full Retirement Age

-The Years Between The Year You Begin Receiving Benefits And Your Full Retirement Age
+The Time Between Receiving Benefits and Reaching Full Retirement Age

 For each full calendar year between the year you begin receiving Social Security benefits and the year that you will reach full retirement age, you may earn up to $17,040 before your benefits are reduced.

-First, we calculate how much Rosie was over the Social Security earnings limit for her age:
+The question we want to understand is, how much was Rosie’s benefit reduced by working while on Social Security?
+To answer that, we first need to calculate how much Rosie was over the Social Security earnings limit for her age:

 $27,040 Total Wages